Wage Loss Benefits

 Recovering Your Lost Wages

 How long you can collect wage loss benefits varies depending on a number of factors, including whether you receive partial, total, temporary, or permanent disability benefits, the date you return to work, and the date you are expected to reach maximum medical improvement.

 Figuring out what type of benefits you should claim and how much you should receive can be daunting.
-At Fields Law Firm, we make it our job to take the stress off your shoulders so you can focus on getting better and getting back to work.
+Our Minnesota Law Firm can take the stress off your shoulders so you can focus on getting better and getting back to work.
 Don’t wrestle with frustrating formulas – let us do it for you.
 Call today and get free advice on how to collect your lost wages.